XavierB100/neural-echo-warp/README.md

 - **Large Texts**: Performance may degrade with 400+ tokens
 - **GPU Support**: Currently CPU-only for broader compatibility

+## 📚 Case Study

+For a comprehensive technical deep-dive into the Neural Echo project's architecture, implementation details, and development journey, visit our [Case Study page](/case_study).

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.